Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 Kenku are former angelic beings who were thrice-cursed by Tharizdun to have no flight, creative spark (which manifests itself as an inability of independent speech or creating novel items) or memory of their angelic existence.
 </details>

 Baka goes over to console her and Tezzaran profusely apologises.
 Given they could be anywhere in the mountain range they found on the map found in the cave, Tezzaran petitions the party to go West in search of a landmark, as there are more features on the map in that direction.
-The party agrees and due West they find a cluster of trees in the mountain range and they decide to rest up for the day.
+The party agrees and goes due West until they find a cluster of trees in the mountain range and they decide to rest up for the day.

 *DING DING DING*

 Baka uses a newfound power to make a metal pail to contain the G'rung while they walk around.
 This pail was modified such that Baka could wear it.
+It is named the Grucket.